-Eastnor Primary School is an outstanding Church of England School which actively promotes Christian values.
-Our Christian values-based approach encourages commitment, effort and high standards in all that we do and enables children to discuss, explore and reflect upon those values we live by, which make us thoughtful, caring and responsible citizens.
+Eastnor Primary School is an outstanding Church of England School which actively promotes Christian values and fundamental personal values.
+Our values-based approach encourages commitment, effort and high standards in all that we do and enables children to discuss, explore and reflect upon those values we live by, which make us thoughtful, caring and responsible citizens.

-We explore different Christian values month by month during collective worship and in lessons.
+We explore different Christian values during collective worship and in lessons.
 Our Voice of Values Council lead collective worship each week to reflect further upon each value.
-They help all of the children in school develop a better understanding of each value's meaning and how it will impact their lives.
-The Voice of Values Council also share their learning about each value with the Eastnor parents and families on our weekly newsletter.
+The Voice of Values Council also share their learning about each value with the Eastnor parents and families on our newsletter.

 Through the study of other religions, and by developing links to other schools in England and across the world, we aim is to promote an attitude of understanding and tolerance through increasing children’s knowledge about other people’s beliefs, values and religious practices.
 Strong collaborations with charities such as Concern Universal also play an important part in school life.